2012 Canadian federal electoral redistribution: Background and previous attempts at reform

 Three successive bills were presented by the Government of Canada before its final form was passed by the House of Commons and Senate in 2011.

 Passage of the Fair Representation Act (2011)

-The expansion of the House from 308 seats to 338 seats is pursuant to the Fair Representation Act, which came into force on December 16, 2011.
+The expansion of the House from 308 seats to 338 seats was pursuant to the Fair Representation Act, which came into force on December 16, 2011.
 In introducing the bill, the government's stated aims were: